Claxton's Red Comyn 12 Year Old Single Malt Scotch Whisky (700ml)

 ABV: 48%

 This label is another nod to the historical surrounds of Claxton's Dalswinton Estate.
 The association with John “The Red” Comyn is a bit of a tale (you can read more about it below).
 The decorative bottle that bears his name contains whisky suitably finished in Portuguese ruby port casks giving it a distinctive ruby hue.
 It runs with the red-berry theme of this medium-weight malt.
 The first sniff hints at heather honey, red apples and raspberries with nuances of citrus blossom and vanilla.
-Less ripe in the mouth, the red fruits return, by the finish leaning towards the dried berry end of the spectrum.
-Fresh and tangy, like liquid summer pudding, at 48% ABV the price is very reasonable.
-Red Comyn is set to remain part of Claxton's core range.
-Non chill filtered.
+Less ripe in the mouth, the red fruits return, by the finish leaning towards the dried berry end of the spectrum, slightly tangy and a bit like liquid summer pudding.
+Bottled at 48% ABV, Red Comyn is set to remain part of Claxton's core range, at a price that's very reasonable.
 Tasted from a 25ml sample.

 Other reviews...
 Nose: strawberry, raspberry, floral note like orange blossom, vanilla and ginger Palate: strawberry, raspberry, cranberry, wee bit oak brings ginger & vanilla, malted barley note that’s like a pastry filled with cream Finish: oak is stronger- dryness like cranberry & hazelnut, still have strawberry & raspberry.
 Very drinkable. - whiskybase.com